amygoldlist/amygoldlist.github.io/about.md

 <br>
 </h5>

 Hi!
 I'm Amy Goldlist, and I'm a mathematician, teacher, student, author, parent and data scientist.
+I'm working on an update here.

  I'm a faculty member in Operations Management in the School of Business at the British Columbia Institute of Technology, [BCIT](https://www.bcit.ca/business/), where I am currently Program Head of [AI Management](https://www.bcit.ca/programs/business-information-technology-management-artificial-intelligence-management-option-diploma-full-time-623adipma/).